 It’s that time of year again…snow, sleet and ice.
 Keeping sidewalks and parking lots cleared of snow and ice is a big job.
 The Commissioners depend on Defiance County Environmental & Administrative Services to coordinate resources to get the job done.
 This includes the Courthouse, Annex, Commissioners building, Defiance County East, Evergreen Lanes Office Complex, Senior Center, Humane Shelter, Sheriff’s Office, and Sarah’s House and shared responsibilities with the City for the County/City parking lot and Biede Avenue.

-Pete Simonis with his crew of trustees start in the wee hours of the morning to begin shoveling, salting or sanding the required areas.
-Tom Yeager and Paul Young with the Defiance County Landfill also participate in snow removal, plowing and salting county lots.
+A Public Works Crew Supervisor with a crew of CCNO trustees start in the wee hours of the morning to begin shoveling, salting or sanding the required areas.
+The Defiance County Landfill also participates in snow removal, plowing and salting county lots.

-Resources include Soil & Water; Kevin Hancock, Dave Sines, Ed Walters who plow the lots, Defiance County Maintenance: Laurie Clausen who begins maintaining the sidewalks at DCE and Defiance County Engineering; Jeff Timbrook’s crew who loads our salt truck in the midst of their busy schedule of plowing and salting all County Roads!
+Resources include Soil & Water, Defiance County Maintenance, & County Engineering; Jeff Timbrook’s crew who loads our salt truck in the midst of their busy schedule of plowing and salting all County Roads!

 It is a coordinated effort to get the main walkways cleared before 8:00am.
-Pete then works to get each of the 45 designated handicap spaces cleared, paths established from the parking at 1st street to the Commissioners parking lot, War Memorial cleared, Hopkins Street Bridge cleared and then recheck, and readdress all areas as needed.
+The Public Work Crew Supervisor works to get each of the 45 designated handicap spaces cleared, paths established from the parking at 1st street to the Commissioners parking lot, War Memorial cleared, Hopkins Street Bridge cleared and then recheck, and readdress all areas as needed.

 Although every effort is made to remove the snow and ice, it is inevitable that people will need to walk on some snow and ice.
 It is recommended that boots or shoes with a grip or flat sole (no heels) be worn during the inclement weather.
 Think safety first.All of the mentioned resources make an outstanding effort to provide a cleared walk way for employees and citizens to go into County facilities.
 If you have any concerns or problems, please call Environmental Services at 419-782-5442.